Connect with others who understand.

 What Is Mycophenolate?

 Mycophenolate is an immunosuppressant medication, originally approved by the U.S. Food and Drug Administration (FDA) to prevent organ rejection after an organ transplant.
-Its immunosuppressive properties also make it useful for treating and preventing flares in people with types of lupus.
-It’s most commonly used in treating lupus nephritis, a kidney disease caused by systemic lupus erythematosus (SLE).
+Its immunosuppressive properties also make it useful for treating and preventing flares in people with different types of lupus.
+It’s most commonly used in treating lupus nephritis, a kidney disease caused by systemic lupus erythematosus (SLE), the most common form of lupus.

-Mycophenolate comes in two formulations: mycophenolate mofetil (CellCept) and mycophenolate sodium (Myfortic).
-Both formulations are usually given twice a day; however, Myfortic is a longer-acting formulation.
+Mycophenolate comes in two formulations: mycophenolate mofetil (CellCept) and mycophenolate acid (Myfortic).
+Both formulations are usually given twice a day, but Myfortic is a longer-acting formulation.

 • Increased risk of infections